learnbyexample/Command-line-text-processing/gnu_sed.md

 * It is usually used in conjunction with `-n` option
 * By default, `sed` prints every input line, including any changes like substitution
 * Using `-n` option and `p` command together, only specific lines needed can be filtered
-* Examples below use the `/REGEXP/` addressing, other forms will be seen later
+* Examples below use the `/REGEXP/` addressing, other forms will be seen in sections to follow

 ```bash
 $ cat poem.txt